Empowering Through Literacy - Unveiling the Significance of Literacy

-What is literacy?
-What does it mean to be literate?
+But what exactly is literacy?
+What does it truly entail to be literate?

-Reading for pleasure is a gift.
-Reading transports us to other places and other times; it allows all of us to ‘walk in another man’s shoes’ as Atticus Finch reminds us: ‘You never really understand a person until you consider things from his point of view… Until you climb inside of his skin and walk around in it.’
+Embracing the Gift of Reading - Reading for pleasure is akin to receiving a treasure.
+It transports us across time and space, enabling us to step into the shoes of others.
+As Atticus Finch wisely stated, "You never really understand a person until you consider things from his point of view… Until you climb inside of his skin and walk around in it."

 DEAR is central to our reading culture.
 Every form across KS3, has a book box which is regularly updated.
 Each form has a weekly reading session and at the end of every half term a bespoke DEAR activity forms the basis of group discussions about a range of books.
 See our DEAR folder for the sessions covered so far this year.